-Jefferson County has county-wide zoning administered through the County Zoning Office and County Zoning and Planning Committee.
+Jefferson County has county-wide zoning administered through the County Zoning Office and County Planning and Zoning Committee.
 The County has a partnership with each of the 16 towns and seeks input from the affected town when certain zoning changes or permits are requested.
-Towns in Jefferson County are not able to create zoning ordinances while the County ordinance is in effect, however towns may institute policies which are more restrictive than Jefferson County in regards to specific impacts of development.
-The county, in compliance with its own plan, should be consistent with the adopted town plan pertaining to zoning issues.
+Towns in Jefferson County are not able to create zoning ordinances while the County ordinance is in effect; however towns may institute policies that are more restrictive than Jefferson County with regard to specific impacts of development.
+The County, in compliance with its own plan, should be consistent with the adopted town plan pertaining to zoning issues.